ESOS-Lab/Mobibench/README.md

 memory mapped IO.
 It also supports multi-threading environment and SQLite operations

-In addition, Mobigench can replay IO trach which is captured by MobiGen.
+In addition, Mobigench can replay IO trace which is captured by MobiGen.
 This function was developed in order to properly analyze IO characateristics of real applications.